rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

           -----END PUBLIC KEY-----
 ```

-as we can check the key is a public key generated by cosign and it's used by Kyverno + Cosign for verify the image signature stored in the GitHub Registry.
+as we can see, the key is a public key generated by cosign and is used by Kyverno + Cosign to verify the image signature stored in the GitHub Registry.

 This policy will validate that all images that match ghcr.io/rcarrata/pipelines-vote-api:* are signed with the specified key that is stored as a secret in the cluster and contains the private key used to sign the container image.